 In IT outsourcing, you can’t scale up a team on command — both you and the vendor must operationally prepare to hire and onboard new people.

 Because extra prep is required, you should always inform the vendor about your need to scale software development teams in advance.
-You and your partner will have to adjust their operations to begin the recruitment process, source talent, and prepare an onboarding plan.
+You and your partner must adjust their operations to begin the recruitment process, source talent, and prepare an onboarding plan.
 All of these steps take time.
 Thus, the sooner you inform the vendor — the more likely they are to find people in time.

 When Should You Start The Conversation About Scaling Teams?

-Keeping your vendor aware of your plans early on is also necessary since scaling doesn’t happen overnight.
+Keeping your vendor aware of your plans proactively is also necessary since scaling doesn’t happen overnight.
 The process is not fast, especially considering today’s IT hiring market.
-For instance, 64% of business leaders already report that talent shortage is the biggest barrier to adopting new technologies.
-With such constrained talent availability and the heated state of IT staff augmentation marketing hiring people with the right expertise will take time.
+For instance, 64% of business leaders already report that talent shortage is the most significant barrier to adopting new technologies.
+With such constrained talent availability and the heated state of IT staff augmentation marketing, hiring people with the right expertise will take time.

 Getting Ready: Steps to Take and Decisions to Make Before Scaling an Outsourcing Team